 In the last few years, artificial intelligence (AI) and machine learning have not been much more than vaguely aspirational buzzwords for marketers.

-Having said that, we think 2019 will be the year marketers really incorporate these tools into their day-to-day to make users’ experiences significantly better (that is, more relevant and better-timed) and gain efficiencies in key marketing processes, like with their customer segmentation activities.
+Having said that, we think 2019 will be the year marketers really incorporate these tools into their day-to-day to make users’ experiences significantly better and gain efficiencies in key marketing processes, like with their customer segmentation activities.

 Tools like BlueConic already empower marketers to create more dynamic, precise segments and to contextually personalize content.